uc-cdis/guppy/devHelper/README.md

 # How to generate mock data and start developing in your local

 ## Step.1 start elasticsearch
-In this directory `(/devHelper)`, do:
+Go to the repository's root directory, do:
 ```
-docker-compose -f ./esearch.yml up -d
+docker-compose -f ./devHelper/docker/esearch.yml up -d
 ```

 ## Step.2 import mock data into elasticsearch index
-Go to the repository's root directory and run the following command.
+In the root directory of this repo, run the following command:

 ```
 sh ./generate_data.sh